-Customs unions, free trade areas, rules of origin and the single market
+All you need to know about customs unions, free trade areas, rules of origin, the single market and agriculture

 This is long, self-indulgent, and largely a memo to self.
 Brexit is unprecedented.
 The past few months have been a huge learning opportunity for all of us, in my case even within the narrow (but important) field of WTO rights and obligations.
 What have I learnt?

 POSTED JANUARY 9, 2017 | UPDATED JANUARY 12, 2017